dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

-I f you’re going to be spending time working the Visual Basic Editor, then why not take advantage of a few of the built-in tools that can make your job easier?
+I f you're going to be spending time working the Visual Basic Editor, then why not take advantage of a few of the built-in tools that can make your job easier?

-Whether you’re a fresh-faced analyst new to programming, or a jaded veteran
+Whether you're a fresh-faced analyst new to programming, or a jaded veteran

 living on Mountain Dew and sunflower seeds, these tips can greatly improve your